BetaNYC/About/Code-of-Conduct.md

-# BetaNYC’s Code of Conduct
+# BetaNYC’s Code of Conduct and Anti-Harassment Policy

+---

+## BetaNYC's Code of Conduct

 Our activities and events should foster meaningful collaboration between participants, community members, and government partners.
 We expect internal governance, participants, advocacy, activities, and events to be:

 1. Provide a safe, respectful, and welcoming environment where all are free to fully express their ideas and identities free from discrimination or harassment.
 All spaces, online or physical, shall be governed by BetaNYC’s anti-harassment policy.